Pericardial fluid Gram stain

 Toggle: English / Spanish

-Pericardial fluid Gram stain is a method of staining a sample of fluid taken from the sac surrounding the heart to diagnose a bacterial infection.
-The Gram stain method is one of the most commonly used techniques for the rapid diagnosis of bacterial infections.
+Pericardial fluid Gram stain is a method of staining a sample of fluid taken from the pericardium.
+This is the sac surrounding the heart to diagnose a bacterial infection.
+The Gram stain method is one of the most commonly used techniques to rapidly identify the cause of bacterial infections.

 Gram stain of pericardial fluid

 How the Test is Performed

 A sample of fluid will be taken from the pericardium.
 This is done through a procedure called

 .
 Before this is done, you may have a heart monitor to check for heart problems.
 Patches called electrodes are put on the chest, similar to during an electrocardiogram ().
 You will have a or before the test.

 The skin of the chest is cleaned with antibacterial soap.
 The doctor then inserts a small needle into the chest between the ribs and into the pericardium.
 A small amount of fluid is taken out.

 You may have an ECG and chest x-ray after the procedure.
 Sometimes, the pericardial fluid is taken during open heart surgery.